-We are really looking forward to Brutal London by Simon Phipps, which is coming your way via September Publishing.
+I am really looking forward to Brutal London by Simon Phipps, which is a hardback book, courtesy of September Publishing.

 A 192-page hardback volume, Brutal London is pitched as a ‘new photographic look’ and the raw concrete and imposing presence of brutalist architecture in the capital.